An easy, foolproof lemon cake recipe with a hint of coconut. With NO butter and full of olive oil it’s healthier than your average cake.

 - some powdered (confectioner's) sugar for dusting

-- Bring all ingredients at room temperature for best results
+Bring all of the ingredients at room temperature for best results.

 - In a bowl combine the flour and baking powder.

 In a glass combine the milk, vanilla and lemon juice.

 In the bowl of your mixer beat on medium the olive oil, sugar, lemon zest and salt for 2 minutes.
 Add the eggs, one at a time, and beat well after each addition.

 - On low speed add one third of the flour, then half the milk mixture, then the other third of the flour, the rest of the milk and finally the rest of the flour.

 Add the carrots and the coconut and mix gently with a spatula.

 - Pour in the pan and bake for 50 minutes or until a toothpick inserted inside the cake comes out clean.

 Let cool in the pan for 10 minutes before unmolding.
 When cool, dust with sugar.
 Eat.